ds-wizard/bh2024-report/paper.md

 # Abstract

 This report provides an overview of our activities and accomplishments related to the creation of reusable RDM (Research Data Management) Planning Environments for trainings and workshops conducted during the ELIXIR BioHackathon Europe 2024.
 ELIXIR recognizes the critical role of effective data management planning in enabling sustainable and reproducible research outcomes.
 This effectiveness is achieved through the use of appropriate Data Management Planning tools, such as the Data Stewardship Wizard.
+The Data Stewardship Wizard is used to conduct various trainings which require instance with data which are different for each training.
+Goal of this project was to provide easy and effective way to prepare "recipes" for DSW Data Seeder.

+# Introduction

-However, using such tools to conduct effective Data Management Planning is not a trivial task.
-Therefore, ELIXIR also acknowledges the need to educate users at all levels—whether they are data stewards responsible for preparing the necessary steps to produce Data Management Plans or researchers tasked with providing project information and generating these plans.
+Using tools such as Data Stewardship Wizard to conduct effective Data Management Planning is not a trivial task.
+Therefore, ELIXIR acknowledges the need to educate users at all levels—whether they are data stewards responsible for preparing the necessary steps to produce Data Management Plans or researchers tasked with providing project information and generating these plans.

 Training sessions play a vital role in equipping users with the necessary skills to effectively utilize these tools.
 They enhance the quality of Data Management Plans and empower users to confidently handle data management tasks.
 To support frequent trainings, it is essential to prepare accurate and comprehensive materials, including a tailored instance of the Data Stewardship Wizard.
 The goal of this project was to create a simple and clear method for preparing these training instances by populating them with appropriate data.

-The outcome of the BioHackathon project is a strong foundation for such a platform, which will be further developed and used in real-world training sessions.

-# Introduction

-%% TODO Kryštof

 # Content

 ## DSW
-%% TODO Kryštof - longer description of the tool, add maybe some diagram showing/explaining how it works together (the flow of creating DMP)

 The Data Stewardship Wizard (DSW) is a comprehensive platform for Research Data Management (RDM) planning.
 However, the DSW itself is just a platform.
 To be functional, it needs to be populated with resources.
 These resources complement each other and work together to create a Data Management Plan.
 Additionally, these resources can be shared across DSW instances.
 To prepare a training instance, it is necessary to import these resources into it: